linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Create Tables and Insert Data

-The following code illustrates the sqlite's `exec()` method to create the tables and populate them.
+The following code illustrates SQLite's `exec()` method to create the tables and populate them.
 The `exec()` method runs all the queries in the specified string.
 Once the tables are created and insertions are made, the `runQueries()` method is executed.
         {{< file "sample.js" >}}
 function createTables(newdb) {
     newdb.exec(`